 We this day finished the translating of the scriptures, for which we returned gratitude to our Heavenly Father.”
 (A letter dated July 2, 1833, and published in Times & Seasons Volumn 6 page 802, signed by Joseph Smith, Sidney Rigdon and F.G.
 Williams)

-I wanted to make those who read this aware of the fact that Joseph Smith did finish his translation of the Bible because the passages I have quoted in this article are from his translation.
+I wanted to make those who read this aware of the fact that Joseph Smith did finish his translation of the Bible because of two things: first, the LDS teachers say he did not finish his translation, and secondly, the passages I have quoted in this article are from his translation.
 You will notice that they are identical to the passages in the KJV.
 This means that he did not consider these passages to be mistranslated.

 This article is not about the Scriptures, but about prophets of God.
 If we are wise we will put anyone who claims to be a prophet to the test because we are told that there are false prophets in the world.
 We need a standard or an authority by which to test them.
 That standard and authority is the Bible.

 The Bible warns of false prophets so we are to test what those who claim to be prophets.